leafo/moonscript-site/index.md

 MoonScript provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.
-Below is a sample of some constructs found in the languge.
+Below is a sample of some constructs found in the language.

 	export my_func
 	x = 2323